-Fiduciary Fund - The fiduciary fund is used to account for assets held by the Academy in a trustee capacity or as an agent.
+Fiduciary Fund - The fiduciary fund, which the Academy dos not currently maintain, is used to account for assets held by the Academy in a trustee capacity or as an agent.
 The agency fund is custodial in nature and does not involve the measurement of results of operations.